thinkcompany/think_dev-standards/development-standards/css/css-authoring-guidelines.md

 Class names should be constructed from generic to specific (e.g. list-vertical, list-inline vs vertical-list, inline-list; .nav, .nav-primary, .nav-secondary)

-Refrain from over-qualifying selectors (i.e. body.class) and using adjoining classes (i.e. .component.variant).
+Refrain from over-qualifying selectors (i.e. body.class) and using adjoining classes (i.e. .module.variant).
 Avoid using the universal selector (*), the exception being setting box-sizing universally.
 Keep in mind that selectors are parsed from right to left – not left to right – so only be as specific as you need to be in composing a selector.

 Use quotes in your attribute selectors, even though they are not always required.